jboss-developer/www.jboss.org/README.md

 # jboss-developer-site

 ## Getting Started
-This section covers the steps you need to do in order to setup your environment and get the site running for the first time.
+This section covers the steps you need to do in order to set up your environment and get the site running for the first time.
 Further sections cover the details.

 1. Configure environment variables needed for the site.
     * Request the following values from the JBoss Developer team: